»Drawing II«

 registration via seminar bazaar

-introduction on Tuesday, April 29th, 2025 at 10 am, Galerie Parkhaus (room 177)
+introduction on Tuesday, April 14th, 2026 at 4 pm, Galerie Parkhaus (room 177)

 M.A.
 Kai Altheim